-‘Angie’ is a single by The Rolling Stones 1973 album Goats Head Soup.
+Angie is a single by The Rolling Stones from the 1973 album Goats Head Soup.

-The song clearly points to Am has the home chord, making it in the key of Am.
+The song clearly points to Am as the home chord, making it in the key of Am.
 Only one chord wander outside the key and that is the E7.

-Angie is an Aeolian sounding composition with a chord progression that appear in an unusual order.
+Angie is an Aeolian sounding composition with a chord progression that appears in an unusual order.

 | Am | E7 | G F | C (G/B) |

-The Chorus use common chords in slightly different order to what we’re used to.
+The chorus uses common chords in a slightly different order to what normally happens in hit songs.

 | G | Dm Am | C F | G |

-Finally, the M8 go somewhere new by starting on Dm.
+Finally, the M8 goes somewhere new by starting on Dm.

 | Dm | Am | x3